-- Problem statement should be free of over-generalization and jargon. - Typically, only one major cause or theory should be identified as the basis for the problem even though, of course, most social problems are multiply determined. - Data should be relevant and sufficient to support program or policy need. - The target population should be defined clearly.

-- The intervention theory and process should demonstrate clear relevance to the problem theory.
-In other words, for example, if unemployment is seen as the cause of suicide among elderly men, then income assistance would not be a relevant program intervention. - Outcomes should be measurable and related to problem reduction. - All 7 components (above) should be included in this draft (and in order, please).
+- Problem statement should be free of over-generalization and jargon. - Typically, only one major cause or theory should be identified as the basis for the problem even though, of course, most social problems are multiply determined. - Data should be relevant and sufficient to support program or policy need. - The target population should be defined clearly. - The intervention theory and process should demonstrate clear relevance to the problem (causation) theory.
+In other words, for example, if unemployment is seen as the cause of suicide among elderly men, then income assistance would not be a relevant program intervention. - Outcomes should be measurable and related to problem reduction. - All 7 components (above) should be included in this draft (and in order, with section headings, please). - This Part One of the Assignment will be comprehensively reviewed by faculty ... with specific feedback on content.
+While informal feedback on the paper's quality will also be provided ... this part of the assignment will be graded Credit/No Credit.